zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ```

 This command:
-    - configures dclcli to communicate with the genesis node (the local one)

     - generates a new key entry for a node admin account
     - generates `genesis.json` file with the following entries:
         - a genenesis account for the key entry above with `Trustee` and `NodeAdmin` roles